-Introducing the Teaching Tolerance Anti-bias Framework-a road map for anti-bias education at every grade level.
+Introducing Teaching Tolerance's Social Justice Standards, a road map for anti-bias education at every grade level.

-The Anti-bias Framework (ABF) is a set of anchor standards and age-appropriate learning outcomes divided into four domains-identity, diversity, justice and action (IDJA).
+The Social Justice Standards are a set of anchor standards and age-appropriate learning outcomes divided into four domains-Identity, Diversity, Justice and Action (IDJA).
 The standards provide a common language and organizational structure: Teachers can use them to guide curriculum development, and administrators can use them to make schools more just, equitable and safe.
-The ABF is leveled for every stage of K-12 education and includes school-based scenarios to show what anti-bias attitudes and behavior may look like in the classroom.
+The standards are leveled for every stage of K-12 education and include school-based scenarios to show what anti-bias attitudes and behavior may look like in the classroom.

 Teaching about IDJA allows educators to engage a range of anti-bias, multicultural and social justice issues.
 This continuum of engagement is unique among social justice teaching materials, which tend to focus on one of two areas: either reducing prejudice or advocating collective action.
 Prejudice reduction seeks to minimize conflict and generally focuses on changing the attitudes and behaviors of a dominant group.
 Collective action challenges inequality directly by raising consciousness and focusing on improving conditions for under-represented groups.
-The ABF recognizes that, in today's diverse classrooms, students need knowledge and skills related to both prejudice reduction and collective action.
+The standards recognize that, in today's diverse classrooms, students need knowledge and skills related to both prejudice reduction and collective action.